When the Hyundai Kona made its debut in 2018, pretty much everybody predicted that it would enjoy a lot of success. And that’s exactly what happened.

 Last year, the Kona became the best-selling small SUV in Canada with nearly 26,000 units on the road.
 The closest competitor is the Nissan Qashqai with just over 18,500 units sold.

-- Also: Hyundai Kona Electric’s Big Brother is in the Works
+- Also: Fast and Furious Hyundai Kona N is in the Works

 We put a 2020 Hyundai Kona to the test in the middle of winter to see where things stand now.